weleoka/Lab2/host/Create_Test_Environment.md

 docker logs mysql-test
 ```

-How would you delete all test environment containers, in order to start over?
+If you needed to, how would you delete all test environment containers, in order to start over?

 If stuck, here is the hint.